 A. The text of the digital resource includes markup that declares the language of the content in a manner that is compatible with assistive technology.
-Pass Additional Information: Language was declared.
+Pass Additional Information: "lang="en-us" code found.
 B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
-N/A Additional Information:
+N/A Additional Information: No passages found in foreign languages.